-192. Jordan had concluded an agreement with Egypt to create a free-trade area among them by 2005.
+219. Jordan had concluded an agreement with Egypt to create a free-trade area among them by 2005.
 Customs duties and other equivalent taxes were reduced by 10 per cent annually.
 Some 48 products, representing 1,450 tariff lines at the six-digit level, were temporarily excluded from the agreement.
-Agricultural products also benefitted from the tariff reductions, except for certain fruit and vegetables which were subject to seasonal restrictions.
+Agricultural products also benefited from the tariff reductions, except for certain fruit and vegetables which were subject to seasonal restrictions.
 The agreement was not yet effective as Egypt had not ratified the agreement.
 Jordan had signed a free trade area agreement with Algeria.
-Further details concerning Jordan's regional trade relations with neighbouring countries are described in Table 10.
+Further details concerning Jordan's regional trade relations with neighbouring countries are described in Table 16.

-Table 10: Preferential treatment granted under Jordan's bilateral agreements
+Table 16: Preferential treatment granted under Jordan's bilateral agreements

-Bilateral agreement Preferences granted: with: Bahrain Full free-trade area agreement Egypt Free-trade area by 2005 Israel 10 per cent tariff reduction for 66 products originating in Israel Kuwait Free movement for agricultural and livestock products.
+Bilateral Preferences granted: agreement with: Bahrain Full free-trade area agreement Egypt Free-trade area by 2005 Israel 10 per cent tariff reduction for 66 products originating in Israel Kuwait Free movement for agricultural and livestock products.
 Customs duties and equivalent taxes reduced by 20 per cent annually for specific industrial products Libya Free movement for all products originating in both countries Oman Free movement for agricultural, livestock and fish products Palestine Duty free access for 60 products originating in the Palestinian Territories Qatar Mutual exemptions from customs duties for agricultural products and natural resources.
 Lists of duty free industrial products to be established.
-Saudi Arabia Duty free treatment for 166 products Sudan Customs duties exemptions for agricultural, livestock and industrial products Syria Customs duties exemptions for agricultural, natural resources and industrial products
+Saudi Arabia Duty free treatment for 166 products Sudan Customs duties exemptions for agricultural, livestock and industrial products Syria Customs duties exemptions for agricultural, natural resources and industrial products partnership agreement.

-193. In 1977, Jordan had signed a cooperation agreement with the EC which offered Jordan seasonal preferential treatment (tariff cuts) for some of its agricultural exports.
-Jordan had subsequently negotiated a new agreement within the Euro-Mediterranean partnership agreements, leading to a free-trade area to be reached after 12 years from the date of entry into force of the partnership agreement.
 The partnership agreement also covered services, social and cultural affairs, and financial cooperation.
 The agreement was expected to be implemented on 1 January 1999.
-All industrial products and natural resources originating in Jordan would enter duty free in the EC, while EC industrial products benefitted from annual duty reductions over the 12 year implementation period.
+All industrial products and natural resources originating in Jordan would enter duty free in the EC, while EC industrial products benefited from annual duty reductions over the 12 year implementation period.
 The agreement excluded some products originating in the EC from preferential treatment.
 The agreement contained specific import procedures and safeguards with respect to trade in agricultural products.
 Tariff rates applied by Jordan are detailed in document WT/ACC/JOR/18, page 74.
 Jordan expected that about 65 per cent of the goods imported from the EC would receive preferential treatment.
 The trade-weighted average tariff applicable to imports from the EC was 24.51 per cent.